 DETROIT - The Detroit Red Wings today assigned defenseman Brian Lashoff to the American Hockey League's Grand Rapids Griffins.

-Originally signed by the Red Wings as an undrafted free agent on Sept.
-30, 2008, Lashoff is one of three two-time Calder Cup champions in Griffins franchise history, winning AHL championships in 2013 and 2017 with Grand Rapids.
-Prior to turning pro, Lashoff spent four seasons in the Ontario Hockey League, logging 91 points (20-71-91) and 186 penalty minutes in 215 games between the Barrie Colts and Kingston Frontenacs.
+A native of Albany, N.Y., and a former undrafted free agent signing by Detroit in Sept.
+2008, Lashoff signed a two-year extension with Detroit on March 13.
+He is one of three two-time Calder Cup champions in Griffins franchise history, winning AHL championships in 2013 and 2017.
+Prior to his professional career, Lashoff logged four seasons in the Ontario Hockey League and recorded 91 points (20-71-91) and 186 penalty minutes in 215 games with the Barrie Colts and Kingston Frontenacs from 2006-10.
 Lashoff also won a gold medal for the United States at the 2010 IIHF World Junior Championship in Saskatchewan, picking up two assists in seven games.